Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Kansas City games finished over 54.5 points scored, its current matchup's total, eight times (out of 19) last season.
+- Kansas City games finished over 54.5 points scored, its current matchup's point total, eight times (out of 19) last year.

 - Eight of Los Angeles' 16 games last season went over 54.5 total points scored.

-- These two teams averaged a combined 53.6 points per game a season ago, 0.9 less points than the over/under of 54.5 set for this game.
+- The two teams averaged a combined 0.9 less points per game (53.6) a season ago than this game's total of 54.5 points.

-- Opponents of these two teams averaged a combined 49.2 points per game last season, 5.3 fewer than the over/under in this matchup.
+- The Chiefs and the Chargers saw their opponents average a combined 5.3 less points per game last season than the over/under of 54.5 set in this game.

-- The average total the Chiefs had set in matchups last year was 2.9 fewer points than this outing's point total.
+- The average point total for Chiefs games last year was 2.9 fewer points than the total of 54.5 in this matchup.

-- Chargers games in 2020 averaged a total of 47.2 points, 7.3 less than the point total in this matchup.
+- Chargers games in 2020 averaged an over/under of 47.2 points, 7.3 fewer than the point total in this matchup.

 Chiefs stats and trends

-- The Chiefs covered the spread four times last season (4-8 ATS) when playing as at least 6.5-point favorites.
+- The Chiefs had an ATS record of 3-8 when playing as at least 7-point favorites last season.

-- Kansas City and its opponents combined to hit the over eight out of 16 times last season.
+- Kansas City's games went over the point total eight out of 16 times last season.

-- The Chiefs scored three more points per game (29.6) than the Chargers gave up (26.6) last year.
+- The Chiefs averaged three more points per game (29.6) than the Chargers allowed (26.6) last year.

-- When Kansas City recorded over 26.6 points last season, it was 6-5 against the spread and 10-1 overall.
+- When Kansas City put up more than 26.6 points last season, it was 6-5 against the spread and 10-1 overall.

-- The Chiefs racked up 415.8 yards per game last year, 72.4 more yards than the 343.4 the Chargers allowed per outing.
+- The Chiefs racked up 415.8 yards per game last season, 72.4 more yards than the 343.4 the Chargers gave up per contest.

-- Kansas City was 6-10 against the spread and 14-2 overall when the team picked up over 343.4 yards last year.
+- When Kansas City amassed more than 343.4 yards last year, the team was 6-10 against the spread and 14-2 overall.

-- The Chiefs had 16 giveaways last year, while the Chargers had 19 takeaways.
+- The Chiefs turned the ball over 16 times last year, three fewer than the Chargers forced turnovers (19).

 - Click over to SISportsbook and find the latest odds on this matchup.